 \textbf{Results:} Fig.~\ref{fig:ood} (right) shows the consensus scores between the teacher and the student (y-axis).
 We see a nearly consistent increase in consensus brought about by the distillation methods in both settings.
 The extent of this increase, however, differs among the domains.
 There are cases, for example, in VGG19 $\rightarrow$ ResNet18, where consensus over images from $\texttt{edge}$ domain increases over 100\% (12\% $\rightarrow$ $\ge$30\%) by some distillation methods.
 On the other hand, the increase can also be relatively modest in certain cases: e.g. Swin-Base $\rightarrow$ Swin-Tiny in $\texttt{stylized}$ domain.

-\textbf{Discussion:} \citet{stanton-neurips2021} showed that the agreement in classification (regardless of whether the classification itself is correct or not) between the teacher and distilled student is not much different than that to an independent student on CIFAR.
+\textbf{Discussion:} \cite{stanton-neurips2021} showed that the agreement in classification between the teacher and distilled student is not much different than that to an independent student on CIFAR.
 We find this to be true in our ImageNet classification experiments as well.
 That is why the increase in agreement observed for unseen domains is surprising.
 After all, if the agreement is not increasing when images are from the seen domain, why should it increase when they are from an unseen domain?
-A possible explanation is that there is more scope for increase in agreement in unseen domains vs seen domain.
-The consensus score between teacher and independent student for the seen domain is $\ge$75\% (Table~\ref{tab:ood_std_ref}), whereas for an unseen domain, e.g. $\texttt{sketch}$, it is $\le$40\%.
-So, it might not be that knowledge distillation does not work, as the authors wondered in \citet{stanton-neurips2021}, but its effect could be more prominent in certain situations.
+It is possible that there is more scope for increase in agreement in unseen domains vs seen domain.
+The consensus score between teacher and independent student for the seen domain is $\ge$75\% (appendix), whereas for an unseen domain, e.g. $\texttt{sketch}$, it is $\le$40\%.
+So, it might not be that knowledge distillation does not work, as the authors wondered in \cite{stanton-neurips2021}, but its effect could be more prominent in certain situations.